Foolproof guide to setting up a projector at home

 Setting up a projector involves optimising the position for the maximum picture size, adjusting the setting for the ideal image quality and wiring it in.

-Setting up a projector correctly is key to enjoy your home cinema room, whether you have a small budget or are investing thousands in a projector.
+Setting up a projector correctly is key to enjoy your home cinema room, whether you have a small budget or are investing thousands in a 4k home cinema projector.

 Basic positions when setting up a projector

-The first step is figuring out the optimum place to set up a projector and screen.
+The first step of setting up a projector is figuring out the optimum place to set up a projector and screen.
 This depends on several factors including room size, projector throw and how you intend to mount the projector.

 Your room’s dimensions will have the biggest impact of the image size you’re able to project.
 Most projectors can produce an image that ranges from as small as 30 inches (diagonally), all the way up to 300 inches (diagonally).